p4-team/ctf/2018-09-29-dragonctf/chains-of-trust/README.md

 ![chart](paper.jpg)

-What remained was to brute force the bytes before being hashed by "hasher", invert "reducer" and "HSM" operations and print the resulting flag.
+What remained was to brute force the "hasher" preimages, invert "reducer" and "HSM" operations and print the resulting flag.
 See `enc.py` and `solve.py` for details.

+Check out [author's website](https://gynvael.coldwind.pl/?id=688) too, he posted challenge sources with some comments on architecture.
+Seems the chunks were not supposed to mimic database and servers, but FPGA with RAM modules - the general idea remained the same though.
+The expected solution was somewhat simpler, as it involved dumping chunks using original binary and snapshotting memory or recording traffic.
+This would work, and definitely save time I spent on writing emulator, but you would still have to sieve through all the mmapped regions of memory and ignore the anti-debug/dummy ones, which is non-trivial amount of work.